tilmanschweitzer/100-days-of-code/README.md

 Use advent of code 2020 day 1 as TDD practice.

+## Day 28

+Use advent of code 2020 day 2 as TDD practice.

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)